rss2025-9/final_challenge2025/shrinkray_heist/README.md

 **Fun Fact**: Gru has no patience for sluggish models, so he harnessed TensorRT’s quantization and optimizations to supercharge yours!
 If you're curious / want to learn more about how he did it, check out [this](https://developer.nvidia.com/tensorrt#:~:text=NVIDIA%C2%AE%20TensorRT%E2%84%A2%20is,high%20throughput%20for%20production%20applications) and [this](https://huggingface.co/docs/optimum/en/concept_guides/quantization) as a reference.

-As a reference, the model should run at about 20FPS.
-We also recommend you increase the power mode of the Orin:
+We recommend you increase the power mode of the Orin:

 ```bash
 # to check the current power mode